tpiliposian/audits/private/goatfi.md

 # About Goat Protocol

 The Goat Protocol is a decentralized yield optimizer.
-It allows users, DAOs and other protocols earn the yield on their digital assets by auto compounding the rewards into more of what they've deposited.
+It allows users, DAOs, and other protocols to earn the yield on their digital assets by auto-compounding the rewards into more of what they've deposited.

 # Summary & Scope